 Know Thy Enemy and Harder They Fall were bought and distributed by Lionsgate Films.
 Shortly after the deals, Lee established his independent film company “Fieldlight Films, LLC” in Los Angeles which specializes in the production of feature films, webisodic and all forms of short form media.
 In January 2012, he was hired to direct the medical drama “The Shift’, starring Danny Glover.
 The film premiered to a sold out house at the Palm Beach International Film Festival in April of 2013, where it later took home the audience award for Best in Florida.

-In August of 2013, Lee directed a short film titled “Reflection” which was selected as a finalist for Ron Howard’s prestigious “Project Imagination” Film Contest.
+Lee directed a short film titled “Reflection” which was selected as a finalist for Ron Howard’s prestigious “Project Imagination” Film Contest.
 Lee is currently directing for two webisode series, “Make it Happen” and “The Hollywood Box” as he develops his next feature film, “The Loose Canon”, an action packed but character driven look into the world of MMA fighting.

 See a list of all our contributor's.